openqasm/qe-compiler/CONTRIBUTING.md

 Making a new release note is quite straightforward.

-- Ensure that you have renoinstalled with:
+- Ensure that you have reno installed with:
     ```bash
     pip install -U reno
     ```